Many websites evolve to get too busy. This happens even with the best of intentions. Here’s what happens—

 6: They read a case study about how SteelHouse helped Creative Labs improve holiday season conversion rates 245% so they add the SteelHouse widget to their site.

 Individually, these enhancements are all good ideas because they’re based on actual data.
 However, in our quest to maximize everything we end up with a website that’s too busy and ineffective.
 A delicious meal is delicious because of the harmony of its individual ingredients.
 Tripling the quantity of its top 5 ingredients will not make it more delicious; it’s likely to do the opposite.
 So what’s the solution?
 Focus on one goal per visitor scenario— select the one thing you want a first time visitor to see, optimize for that.
 Select the one thing you want a repeat visitor (who hasn’t made a purchase) to see and optimize for that.
 Select the one thing you want a repeat buyer to see and optimize for that.
-Select the one thing you want to show someone who starts and quits from checkout, and optimize for just that.
-Select the one thing you want to show someone who visits on a mobile devise and optimize for that.
+Select the one thing you want to show someone who starts and quits from checkout and optimize for just that.
+Select the one thing you want to show someone who visits on a mobile device and optimize for that.

 Basically, instead of showing 4 things on a page for 4 shopper scenarios, isolate the shopper scenario first and show them one thing that is guaranteed to produce results.